beckett-media/collect-infra/README.md

 `$ STAGE=<dev|staging|production> cdk deploy --profile <profile> --all`

+## Collect Frontend

+If you are creating a new environment (or want to change the domain for an existing environment), you'll first have to purchase the domain from AWS and wait for it to be registered.
+Then add that domain name to `[environment-config.ts](util/environment-config.ts)`

 ## VPN

 Very few people should need VPN access to the infrastructure resources.
 In fact, right now, the only use-case is to be able to establish connections to the Aurora cluster from the developers local machine for verifying data imports.